 Select the desired length clip-in hair extension and insert at the separated hair.

 Then ‘snap’ the clip-ins to ensure a firm hold.
 Tug onto the extensions to check for a secure fit, clip-ins should be comfortable and secure on all areas.

 Release a portion of your already clipped hair to add another layer of extensions.

 Section off your hair horizontally again, one inch above the starting row.
 Tease at the roots and if needed, apply additional hair spray.
 Fasten and insert another row of hair extensions.

 Once done, blend the hair together to create a seamless transition.

 Repeat the steps for as many clip-in extensions that you would like to add.
 Make sure you leave enough hair on the top section of your hair to cover the previous layers.

 Work your way from the back until you get to the sides, use the smaller weft extensions just above the ear and that it is closely aligned with the previous attached pieces.

 When all desired hair extensions are attached.
-Use a wide tooth comb and gently brush your hair to blend them all together.
-Be careful not to brush to roughly as it may dislodge the extensions that are in place.
+Use a wide-tooth comb and gently brush your hair to blend them all together.
+Be careful not to brush too roughly as it may dislodge the extensions that are in place.

-If you are using any heated styling tools, be careful not to use to closely to the clips.
+If you are using any heated styling tools, be careful not to use too close to the clips.
 The clips can attract heat and may cause damage.